The Rocky Horror Show: France, Germany and Spain

-Spanish productions

-The first Spanish staging of the musical was performed in Madrid, Spain from September 1974 to July 1975, which was presented as "a sexual satirical musical" directed by Gil Carretero.
-The libretto was translated and adapted by Juan José Plans and Roberto Estevez, who toned down the original script's profanity an approach in response to censorship during the Franco regime.

-The cast featured Alfonso Nadal as Frank-N-Furter (renamed Frank-Burguesa), Flora Maria Alvaro as Janet Weiss (renamed Sibilia Cooley), Miguel Angel Godo as Brad Majors (renamed Thiero Smith), Alberto Berco as The Narrator, Pedro Mari Sanchez as Rocky Horror, Ricardo Zabala as Riff Raff, Raquel Ramirez as Columbia, Adolfo Rodriguez as Eddie/Dr. Scott and Mayra Gómez Kemp in the double role as Magenta/ Usherette.

-The show opened Cerebro Music Hall, playing every weeknight as an adults-only event at 11:00 pm to standing room only.
-Saturday nights would also include a second show that played at 1:00 am.
-The show received considerable media attention, due to its boundary-pushing themes being considered as a personal attack towards the Franco Regime that was ruling the country at that time.
+The first Spanish staging was in Madrid from September 1974 to July 1975, directed by Gil Carretero.
+The translation was by Juan José Plans and Roberto Estevez, which toned down the profanity in response to censorship during the Franco Franco Regime but still garnered criticism.
+The cast featured Alfonso Nadal as Frank, Flora Maria Alvaro as Janet (renamed Sibilia), Miguel Angel Godo as Brad (renamed Thiero), Alberto Berco as The Narrator, Pedro Mari Sanchez as Rocky, Ricardo Zabala as Riff Raff, Raquel Ramirez as Columbia, Adolfo Rodriguez as Eddie/Dr. Scott and Mayra Gómez Kemp as Magenta/ Usherette.
+The show played at Cerebro Music Hall as an adults-only event at 11:00 pm.
+Saturday nights also included a 1:00 am showing.
+The show ran at the La Discoteca Cerebro and then the Teatro Valle-Inclán in 1975.

-After completing its run at the La Discoteca Cerebro, the show reopened at the Teatro Valle-Inclán, where it played from August to October 1975.

-In 1977, a Catalan-language version of the musical directed by Ventura Pons and produced by Jordi Morell, with the slogan "L'espectacle més desmadrat del segle" (The most riotous show of the century), premiered on 4 March 1977 at Teatro Romea in Barcelona.
-The libretto was translated by Narcissus Comadira, who, like the translators of the Madrid production, changed the names of the three leads, Frank-N-Further, Janet Weiss and Brad Majors.
-The characters were renamed Dr. Frank Esteve, Anna Prou Grossa and Ramon Poch.
-The cast featured Oriol Tramvia as Frank, Maria Cinta as "Anna", Jordi Ponti as "Ramon", Guillem Paris as Riff Raff, Christa Leem as Magenta and The Usherette, Dolores Laffite as Columbia, Enric Pous as Eddie/Dr. Scott, Pau Bizarro as Rocky Horror, Biel Moll as The Narrator.
+A Catalan language version directed by Ventura Pons and produced by Jordi Morell opened on 4 March 1977 at Teatro Romea in Barcelona, Spain.
+It was translated by Narcissus Comadira.
+Oriol Tramvia was Frank, with Maria Cinta as Janet (renamed Anna), Jordi Ponti as Brad (renamed Ramon), Guillem Paris as Riff Raff, Christa Leem as Magenta and The Usherette, Dolores Laffite as Columbia, Enric Pous as Eddie/Dr. Scott, Pau Bizarro as Rocky, Biel Moll as The Narrator.